cahughes95/hadrian-analytics-engineer-chughes/README.md

 ## Assumptions and Notes

-- The data is pulled from [API-Sports NBA](https://api-sports.io/documentation/nba/v2#section/Introduction).
 - Notes about the NBA teams data pulled:
     - Used the `league=standard` query parameter for the API request.
     - Only standard league and NBA teams are considered.